pokt-network/poktroll/docusaurus/docs/protocol/claim_and_proof_lifecycle.md

 If a `Supplier` fails to submit a `Claim` during the Claim Window, it will forfeit any potential rewards it could earn in exchange for the work done.

-TODO(@Olshansk): Link to the governance params determining this.
+_TODO(@Olshansk): Link to the governance params governing this once implemented._

 ## Proof

-A `Proof` is a structure submitted on-chain by a `Supplier` containing a Merkle Proof to a single pseudo-randomly selected leaf. claiming to have done some amount of work in servicing `relays` for `Application`.
+A `Proof` is a structure submitted on-chain by a `Supplier` containing a Merkle Proof to a single pseudo-randomly selected leaf from the corresponding `Claim`.

-Exactly one claim exists for every `(Application, Supplier, Session)`.
+At most one `Proof` exists for every `Claim`.

-A `Claim` forces a `Supplier` to commit to have done `X` work during a `Session` for a certain `Application`.
-The `sum` in the root of the SMST is the amount of work done.
-Each leaf has a different weight depending on the number of compute units that were necessary to service that request.
+A `Proof` is necessary for the `Claim` to be validated so the `Supplier` can be rewarded for the work done.

 _TODO_DOCUMENT(@Olshansk): Link to a document on compute units once it it written._

 ### Proof Protobuf

+A serialized version of the `Proof` is stored on-chain.

 You can find the definition for the [Proof structure here](../../../proto/pocket/supplier/proof.proto)